-Typical requests that are not "fair use" and require obtaining the copyright holder's permission (and usually entailing the payment of royalties) for use include:
+Some examples of situations which are not "fair use" and require obtaining the copyright holder's permission.
+Note that such instances also usually entail the payment of royalties for the material’s use:

 - An employee requests a single copy of a work on behalf of a company's research office;

 - A research associate wants to distribute copies of a journal article he or she wrote to persons attending an upcoming national conference, but the copyright notice at the bottom of the page shows the article to be registered in the publisher's name;